Semistrong edge coloring and $(0,1)$-relaxed strong edge coloring of graphs: The proof of

+Based on the above definitions, we immediately observe the following. \begin{observation} Let $\phi$ be a good coloring of a graph $G$.
+If no edge of $G$ is a bad edge with respect to $\phi$, then $\phi$ is both a semistrong edge coloring and a $(0,1)$-relaxed strong edge coloring. \end{observation}

-Among all good colorings of $G$, we refer to a coloring with the fewest bad edges as the {\em $1$-optimal} coloring of $G$.
-Moreover, if a $1$-optimal coloring has the least number of bad pairs among all $1$-optimal colorings of $G$, then we call it a {\em $2$-optimal} coloring of $G$.
+Among all good colorings of $G$, we refer to a coloring with the fewest bad edges as the \emph{$1$-optimal} coloring of $G$.
+Moreover, if a $1$-optimal coloring has the least number of bad pairs among all $1$-optimal colorings of $G$, then we call it a \emph{$2$-optimal} coloring of $G$.

+In what follows, we prove that any $2$-optimal coloring $\phi$ of $G$ contains no bad edges with respect to $\phi$ (that is, $\kappa_{1}(\phi)=0$).
+Consequently, by \Cref{Obser:no bad edge}, $\phi$ is both a semistrong edge coloring and a $(0,1)$-relaxed strong edge coloring of $G$, thereby completing the proof.

+Before starting the proof, we briefly describe the main idea.
+We suppose that there exists a $2$-optimal coloring $\phi$ of $G$ containing bad edges.
+Then, we characterize the structural properties of bad edges with respect to $\phi$ through a series of claims.
+Each claim is proved by contradiction: suppose the contrary, we construct a new coloring that contradicts the $2$-optimality of $\phi$.
+Finally, according to the special structural properties of the bad edges, in the proof of \Cref{lemma:G notin Gp}, we construct a new coloring of $G$ based on $\phi$ by recoloring certain edges of $G$.
+This new coloring is a good coloring with fewer bad edges, leading to a contradiction to the $1$-optimality (and thus the $2$-optimality) of $\phi$, and so any $2$-optimal coloring of $G$ contains no bad edges.

 Let $\phi$ be a $2$-optimal coloring of $G$.
-In the following, we devote to prove that $\kappa_{1}(\phi)=0$ and so by Observation \ref{Obser:no bad edge}, $\phi$ is both a semistrong edge coloring and a $(0,1)$-relaxed strong edge coloring of $G$.
-Suppose to the contrary that $\kappa_{1}(\phi)> 0$, i.e., there are bad edges with respect to $\phi$ in $G$.
-For brevity, we will refer to the abbreviation “the bad edges with respect to $\phi$” as “bad edges” and “the bad pairs with respect to $\phi$” as “bad pairs".
+Suppose to the contrary that $\kappa_{1}(\phi)> 0$, that is, there exist bad edges (and hence bad pairs) with respect to $\phi$ in $G$.
+For brevity, we shall refer to the abbreviation “the bad edges with respect to $\phi$” simply as “bad edges”, and “the bad pairs with respect to $\phi$” as “bad pairs".

-Recall that each bad edge $e$ in $G$ has at least two $2$-neighbors with the same color as $e$.
-According to the definition of the good coloring of $G$, it is obvious that for any bad edge $e$ in $G$, each $2$-neighbor of $e$ that is colored with the same color as $e$ is of Type $6$.
-We continue by showing several properties of bad edges in $G$.
+Note that every bad pair $e$ and $f$ in $G$ are $2$-neighbors of Type $6$ of each other.
+We proceed to establish several structural properties of bad edges in $G$.